ubccr/coldfront/CONTRIBUTING.md

 Every contribution no matter how small is welcome here!
 Whether you are adding a whole new feature, improving the aesthetics of the webpage, adding some tests cases, or just fixing a typo your contributions are appreciated.

 In this document you will find a set a guidelines for contributing to the ColdFront project, not hard rules.
-However, sticking to the advice contained in this document will help you to make better contributions, save time, and make it more likely your contributions are accepted.
+However, sticking to the advice contained in this document will help you to make better contributions, save time, and increase the chances of your contributions getting accepted.

 This project abides by a [Code of Conduct](CODE_OF_CONDUCT.md) that all contributors are required to uphold.
 Please read this document before interacting with the project.

-In addition, all commits must be "Signed-off" by using `git commit -s`, acknowledging that you agree to the Developer Certificate of Origin.
+In addition, you must sign off on all commits using `git commit -s`, acknowledging you agree to the Developer Certificate of Origin.

 ## Contributor's Agreement